hanatonikkou/xous-book/src/ch05-02-loader.md

 Once the image has been signature checked, the loader must set up the Xous kernel.
 Xous has a very regular structure, where everything is a process, including the kernel.
 What makes the kernel special is that it is process ID `1`, and its code is also mapped into the high 4 MiB of every other processes' memory space, allowing processes to run kernel code without having to swap out the `satp` (that is, the page table base).

-The loader's responsibility is to go from a machine that has essentially a zero-ized RAM space and a bunch of archives in FLASH, to one where physical pages of memory are mapped into the correct virtual address spaces for every process.
+The loader's responsibility is to go from a machine that has essentially a zeroized RAM space and a bunch of archives in FLASH, to one where physical pages of memory are mapped into the correct virtual address spaces for every process.

 This is done in several stages: